Polarishq/makers-markdown/README.md

 # Makers-Markdown

-Makers-Markdown is a utility which converts Makefile comments to Markdown
+A utility to extract comments from Makefile targets and generate Markdown documentation